 While none of our reporting units recorded a goodwill impairment in 2023, we have two reporting units with material goodwill balances where the estimated fair value does not significantly exceed the carrying value, both of which are in our Components segment.
 Our automated transmissions reporting unit (consisting solely of our joint venture with Eaton) has an estimated fair value that exceeds its carrying amount of \$1.1 billion by approximately 7 percent.
 Total goodwill in this reporting unit is \$544 million at December 31, 2023.
 We valued this reporting unit using an income approach based on its expected future cash flows.
 The critical assumptions that factored into the valuation are the projections of revenue and gross margin of the business as well as the discount rate used to present value these future cash flows.
-A 50 basis point increase in the discount rate would result in a 5 percent decline in the fair value of the reporting amount of \$4.2 billion by approximately 12 percent.
-Total goodwill in this reporting unit is \$764 million at December 31, 2023.
-We valued this reporting unit using an income approach based on future cash flows.
-The critical assumptions that factored into the valuation are the projections of revenue and gross margin of the business as well as the discount rate used to present value these future cash flows.
-A 50 basis point increase in the discount rate would result in a 5 percent decline in the fair value of the reporting amount of \$4.2 billion by approximately 12 percent.
+A 50 basis point increase in the discount rate would result in a 5 percent decline in the fair value of the reporting unit.
+Our axles and brakes reporting unit, which consists of the legacy business acquired from Meritor in August 2022, has an estimated fair value that exceeds its carrying amount of \$4.2 billion by approximately 12 percent.
 Total goodwill in this reporting unit is \$764 million at December 31, 2023.
 We valued this reporting unit using an income approach based on future cash flows.
 The critical assumptions that factored into the valuation are the projections of revenue and gross margin of the business as well as the discount rate used to present value these future cash flows.
 A 50 basis point increase in the discount rate would result in a 5 percent decline in the fair value of the reporting unit.